qaware/qaware-blog-source/content/posts/getting-started-cwyd.md

 ### Semantic Similarity and Vector Representations

 **Semantic similarity measures** how **"close" the meanings** of different pieces of text are.
-Unlike exact keyword matching, semantic similarity calculates the **"distance" between items** based on their meanings, which is represented through **vectors**.
+Unlike exact keyword matching, **semantic similarity** calculates the **"distance" between items** based on their meanings, which is represented through **vectors**.
 These vectors are generated by embedding models like OpenAI’s `text-embedding-ada-002`, which translates text into a high-dimensional vector space, where semantically similar texts are closer together.

 > Semantic similarity is a metric defined over a set of documents or terms, where the idea of distance between items is based on the likeness of their meaning or semantic content as opposed to lexicographical similarity.
 >
 > Wikipedia --- Semantic similarity[^4]

-Once text chunks are converted into vectors, they are stored in a vector database, enabling fast retrieval.
+Once text chunks are converted into vectors, they are **stored in a vector database**, enabling fast retrieval.
 Vector databases -- such as `Weaviate`, `Chroma`, or `PostgreSQL` with `pg_vector` -- store and search vectors efficiently.
 The support of the **cosine similarity function** lets the database quickly locate vectors closest to the query’s vector.
 This setup provides the foundation for RAG to retrieve the right information based on meaning, not just surface-level keywords.